ilozanof/learning-ReactJS/README.md

 2. Go to the subproject you wanna work with, and type the following in the console: `npm install`.
 This will install all the dependencies.
 These dependencies will be stored in some folders (like _/node_modules_ whihch are _excluded_ from the git _pull/push_ operations.)

-3. Type 'npm start' in the conslose. that's it!
+3. Type `npm start` in the conslose. that's it!

 ---